 It is the resident's responsibility to clean up after themselves.
-The use of the community kitchens is a privilege and a collective 2.18 Gambling (Level 2 or 3) responsibility to keep clean.
-Residents who to not abide by expectations outlined below or set out by their RA may be subject Participating in, running an illegal gaming, or gambling operation to disciplinary actions, including restricted access to the community in residence are prohibited.
-Games of skill or chance where money kitchens, fines or removal from the residence community or property changes hands are prohibited under this policy. (eviction).
-Residents are required to abide by and comply with all expectations outlined in Appendix H "Community Kitchen Use"
+The use of the community kitchens is a privilege and a collective responsibility to keep clean.
+Residents who do not abide by expectations set in orientation or set out by their RA may be subject to disciplinary actions.
+Including restricted access to the community kitchens, fines or removal from the residence community (eviction).
+Residents are required to abide by and comply with all expectations outlined in Appendix H "Community Kitchen Use".